Xmetalfanx/linuxSetup/documentation/download.md

 ## How to get the script via git method

-In a Terminal run `git clone https://github.com/xmetalfanx/linuxscripts.git && cd linuxscripts`
+In a Terminal run:

+`git clone https://github.com/xmetalfanx/linuxscripts.git && cd linuxscripts`